Watchdog sheds light on FAFSA fiasco, from a birthday bug to call center failures

 According to the review, these problems “contributed to about 9 percent fewer high school seniors and other first-time applicants submitting a FAFSA, with the largest declines among lower-income students, according to [Department of] Education data as of August 25, 2024.”

-In short, the students this fix was most intended to help were hardest hit by its failures.
+In short, the students this fix was most intended to help were hardest hit by its failures, a fact highlighted by Florida Democrat Frederica Wilson: “I'm most upset that the delays and ongoing setbacks with FAFSA have meant that some of our want-to-be-somebody students have just decided not to go to college at all.
+They have just given up.”

 If there’s any good news in this report, it’s that the damage would have been far worse had the Education Department not mounted an outreach campaign following its troubled rollout.